-Trump Legal Team Accuses Democrats Of 'Dangerous Perversion' Of Constitution
+READ: Trump Legal Filing Accuses Democrats Of 'Dangerous Perversion' Of Constitution

 The brief also argues that the article of impeachment for obstructing Congress is invalid because of standing executive branch protections and because the House didn't pursue judicial recourse to force cooperation.

+House Democratic impeachment managers responded to the Trump legal team's arguments on Monday.
+"The Framers deliberately drafted a Constitution that allows the Senate to remove Presidents who, like President Trump, abuse their power to cheat in elections, betray our national security, and ignore checks and balances," they wrote.
+"That President Trump believes otherwise, and insists he is free to engage in such conduct again, only highlights the continuing threat he poses to the Nation if allowed to remain in office."

+The House managers also repeatedly denied the accusations made against them by the Trump legal team.

-As for the phone call at the heart of the impeachment inquiry where President Trump asked President Volodymyr Zelenskiy of Ukraine to look into Vice President Joe Biden and his son Hunter Biden, the brief argues Trump was justified to inquire into the Biden's due to corruption concerns in Ukraine.
+As for the phone call at the heart of the impeachment inquiry where President Trump asked President Volodymyr Zelenskiy of Ukraine to look into Vice President Joe Biden and his son Hunter Biden, the brief by the president's team argues that Trump was justified to inquire into the Biden's due to corruption concerns in Ukraine.
 On the security aid, they point to Ukrainian President Zelenskiy's public comments that he felt no pressure and the fact that the aid was eventually released, though that was after Congress started inquiring about the holdup.

 The brief concludes that "the Senate should speedily reject these articles of impeachment and acquit the president."
 Asked if this means Trump's legal team will seek an immediate dismissal of the charges, the source declined to share "the exact strategy that we will have in the courtroom," but added "it is clear and I think this brief makes it clear that these charges are so insubstantial and so deficient on their face, they would merit immediate dismissal.
 There's no need to proceed further but I'm not going to get into exactly the way we're going to handle it."